accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 #### Synchronized subtitles (media object)

-Text of audio information (words of a character, important noise to understand the action, etc.) present in a temporal media and displayed synchronously with the flow of the multimedia object.
+Text of audio information (words of a character, important noise to understand the action, etc.) present in a time-based media and displayed synchronously with the flow of the multimedia object.

 **Note 1:** to differentiate sound sources (different characters, voice-overs, etc.), it is recommended to use an appropriate mechanism (putting in brackets, italics, explicit announcement of the type "voice-over") ;: &hellip;&nbsp;&raquo;).